-Grading: Please note that participation is measured on a weekly basis; you cannot miss most of the term and then write 15 discussion board posts on the last week of class and receive full participation marks.
-You can only 'quarantee' an 11 out of 15 by participating each week.
-To get above 11 points, you have to be noted for exceptional participation, i.e., you must stand out in terms of the quality and consistency of your participation.
+Grading: Please note that participation is measured on a weekly basis; you cannot miss most of the term and then write 10 discussion board posts on the last week of class and receive full participation marks.
+You can only 'quarantee' a 7.5 out of 10 by participating each week.
+To get above 7.5 points, you have to be noted for exceptional participation, i.e., you must stand out in terms of the quality and consistency of your participation.
 This is not the same as grading on a curve for # of participation posts; instead, the teaching staff will review student participation throughout the term and note exceptional students who may fall into the 'A' range for participation.
-Thus, everyone in the class can get at least 11/15 for participation, but only a few students will score above 11 (it is clear to us who is putting in exceptional effort).
+Thus, everyone in the class can get at least 7.5/10 for participation, but only a few students will score above 7.5 (it is clear who is putting in exceptional effort).